 After winter storms and widespread outages, facilities are installing microgrids to reduce dependence on the utility.
 On-site generation provides reliable power to keep sites operating.
-With an Energy as a Service (EaaS) solution from Unison Energy, facilities avoid investing capital and only pay for the energy they use.

 Texas facilities are reconsidering their dependence on the utility after some four million homes and businesses were left without power for days, while hospitals, hotels, and industrial plants were left unable to operate.